-In a world in which the Nintendo Switch exists, where users have access to a beautiful Nintendo handheld console with detachable controllers and a stunning HD display, and where gamers are able to play honest-to-goodness Nintendo games on their iOS and Android devices, one might be forgiven for thinking that there's no longer a place for the 2DS and 3DS.
+With the Switch, users have access to a beautiful Nintendo handheld console that has detachable controllers built-in and a stunning HD display.
+Gamers are also able to play honest-to-goodness Nintendo games on their iOS and Android devices, which means we'd forgive you for thinking there's no space for the 2DS and 3DS anymore.

-Having achieved some success with its affordable and 3D-less Nintendo 2DS handheld, and an ultimate level of refinement with 2015's New Nintendo 3DS XL, the house that Mario built has seen fit to combine the best of both worlds with its latest device, the New Nintendo 2DS XL.
+Having achieved some success with its affordable and 3D-less Nintendo 2DS handheld, and an ultimate level of refinement with 2015's New Nintendo 3DS XL, Nintendo has seen fit to combine the best of both worlds with its latest device, the New Nintendo 2DS XL.

 Still, the question remains – does the New Nintendo 2DS XL have what it takes to impress in an age where Nintendo fans can get a home console-quality experience on the go?